Are you Accepting new patients?

 Do you have an in house dental savings plan?

-An in house dental savings plan is a marketing tool to have the patient commit to a year of “discounted” service with the perception that they will be saving if they sign up for this special plan and pay up front.
+An in house dental savings plan is a marketing tool to have the patient commit to a year of “discounted” service with the perception that they will be saving if they sign up for this special plan and pay up front; it is usually targeted to “patients that don’t have insurance”.
 In addition to locking the patient in for a year, these types of plans put patients into a one-size fits all for maintenance with most covering “2 regular cleanings per year” - many patients do not need 2 dental hygiene appointments per year and can comfortably come once a year or every 9 months for maintenance; other patients may need periodontal scaling or would be better to see a periodontist both of which would not be “covered” which could potentially lead to a delay in your referral.
 Any Percentage “discount” that the patient receives from the plan are from arbitrary fees set by the office.

 Patients are far better served if they seek out the best dentist they can find; they are provided a thorough examination and a subsequent prioritized detailed plan that is manageable and customized to their specific needs.